flux-framework/flux-core/doc/man1/common/submit-standard-io.rst

 By default, task stdout and stderr streams are redirected to the KVS, where they may be accessed with the ``flux job attach`` command.

-In addition, ``flux-mini run`` processes standard I/O in real time, emitting the job's I/O to its stdout and stderr.
+In addition, :man1:`flux-run` processes standard I/O in real time, emitting the job's I/O to its stdout and stderr.

 **--input=FILENAME**